Anthony Miller (wide receiver, born 1965): College career

 Miller initially accepted a track and field scholarship from San Diego State, but transferred after one semester to Pasadena City College, when the coaches refused to allow him to play football in addition to running track.

 In 1985, he became the state junior-college champion in the 100- and 200-meter distances.
 He also had a breakout year in football, catching 47 passes for 881 yards and nine touchdowns, a long rushing touchdown and 25 kicks returned for 786 yards.
 His 1,728 all-purpose yards led all California junior-college players, and he was named to the junior-college All-American team.

-Miller played at Tennessee during an era when the school garnered its reputation as "Wide Receiver U," with receivers such as Anthony Hancock, Willie Gault and Tim McGee preceding Miller as first-round NFL draft picks.
+Miller played at the University of Tennessee during an era when the school garnered its reputation as "Wide Receiver U," with receivers such as Anthony Hancock, Willie Gault and Tim McGee preceding Miller as first-round NFL draft picks.
 Three of Miller's wide-receiver teammates at Tennessee— Joey Clinkscales, Alvin Harper and Anthony Morgan— would also become NFL draftees.
 Despite consistent competition for playing time, Miller amassed 765 yards and five touchdowns on 47 catches in just 17 games for the Volunteers, and returned 25 kickoffs for 547 yards.

 Splitting time with Clinkscales during the 1986 season, Miller caught 36 passes for a team-leading 667 yards and five touchdowns, and returned 24 kickoffs for 522 yards.
 In his debut against New Mexico, he caught five passes for 80 yards and caught five passes for 66 yards in his SEC debut against Mississippi State.
 In Tennessee's loss to Auburn, Miller provided the Volunteers' lone touchdown, catching a screen pass from Randy Sanders and racing 60 yards to the end zone.
 Miller caught a 70-yard touchdown pass and returned six kickoffs for a school-record 126 yards in Tennessee's loss to Alabama.
 He had a 44-yard touchdown catch against Memphis State, and caught touchdown passes of 51 yards and 50 yards against Vanderbilt.
 He caught six passes for 72 yards in Tennessee's 21–14 win over Minnesota in the 1986 Liberty Bowl.

 During the 1987 season, Miller injured his knee in the opener against Iowa, missing five games and struggling with injuries throughout the season.
 Playing sparingly in just six games, he finished the regular season with 11 catches for 98 yards, and returned only one kickoff for 25 yards.
 In Tennessee's 27–22 win over Indiana in the 1988 Peach Bowl, Miller caught five passes for 78 yards, including a 45-yard touchdown reception in the first quarter.